Choose from more than a dozen ensembles to participate in. School of Music ensembles are open to all students, whether or not you are a music major

 Founded in 1962, the A Cappella Choir continues the tradition of choral excellence built by Dr. Edgar J. Thompson.
 Each rehearsal, choir members hone musicianship skills such as rhythm, sight-reading and the refined understanding of the musical score.
 Students develop an understanding of the intricacies of vocal production, intonation, and how to homogenize their voices into a cohesive, beautiful sound.

-In addition to being lead for the 2021-22 school year by Visiting Director of Choirs, Dr. Austin Thorpe, A Cappella Choir students experience the benefit of being conducted by highly impressive doctoral students who possess a wealth of knowledge and pedagogical instincts.
+In addition to being lead by Dr. Barlow Bradford, A Cappella Choir students experience the benefit of being conducted by highly impressive doctoral students who possess a wealth of knowledge and pedagogical instincts.

 MUSC 4410 / MUSC 6410

-No audition required, please contact professor Leah Tarrant.
+No audition required, please contact professor Dr. Emily Mercado

 Voci Altissime provides treble voices from across campus and of all musical abilities with a challenging and satisfying choral experience.
 The non-auditioned group of both music and non-music majors studies and performs a variety of the finest choral literature written and transcribed for treble voices.

 Students and community members can also enroll in Voci Altissime through The University of Utah’s Continuing Education & Community Engagement Program.
 Voci Altissime performs approximately 2–3 concerts per semester with the other School of Music ensembles and engages in community partnership performance experiences.

 Voci Altissime performs with the other School of Music choirs at fall and winter concerts.

 - 15-minute audition